lrusso/VideoMaker/README.md

 # Changing the sample rate of an audio file:
 ffmpeg -i voice.wav -ar 22050 voice_edited.wav

-# Cutting the first 20 seconds of a audio/video file:
+# Cutting the first 20 seconds of an audio/video file:
 ffmpeg -i voice.wav -ss 20 voice_edited.wav

-# Cutting the first 20 seconds and getting only the next 5 seconds of a audio/video file:
+# Cutting the first 20 seconds and getting only the next 5 seconds of an audio/video file:
 ffmpeg -i voice.wav -ss 20 -t 5 voice_edited.wav

+# Getting the first 5 seconds of an audio/video file:
+ffmpeg -i voice.wav -t 5 voice_edited.wav

 # Adding a 5 seconds fade in to an audio file:
 ffmpeg -i music.mp3 -af "afade=t=in:st=0:d=5" music_edited.mp3